Top 5 things most people want from their jobs

 1. Purpose

-Employees want to know what they need to do to be successful at their jobs.
+Employees want to know what they need to do to succeed in their jobs.
 They also want to understand how their job relates to the company’s purpose.

 Employees want to have a sense of purpose in what they do every day.